 Leisure as a profession focuses on the principles underlying recreational and leisure activities, and the practices involved in providing indoor and outdoor recreational facilities and services for the general public.
 These leisure services take place in outdoor recreation, parks and recreation, therapeutic recreation programs for people with disabilities, campus recreation, commercial recreation, travel and tourism, and youth serving organizations.

 Leisure Service professionals lead, supervise, and manage recreation activities, oversee areas and facilities and promote leisure education for individuals and groups in public, private and non-profit agencies.
 Employment settings include municipal parks and recreation departments, private resorts, county, state and federal agencies; non-profit organizations; religious youth and adult organizations; hospitals; military installations; colleges and universities, and travel and tour companies.

 Youth Services as a profession focuses on engagement of children and youth in structured and unstructured activities that contributes to individual development and community enhancement at the local, national, and international levels.
 Youth services provide quality opportunities for children and youth in peer mentoring, academic enrichment, leadership development, health promotion, clubs and interest groups, service learning, vocations and career development, life skill enhancement, character education, arts and literary activities, adventure education, outdoor pursuits, and discovery, geography and science.

 Human services as a profession focus on addressing individual and community needs by providing services centering on prevention as well as remediation of human and community problems, as well as improving overall quality of life.
-Human service professionals work in all sectors of society, however the Division of Leisure, Youth and Human Services focuses on working with populations in the nonprofit and public sectors.
+Human service professionals work in all sectors of society; however, the LYHS Division focuses on working with populations in the nonprofit and public sectors.